status-im/wiki.status.im/docs/getting-started/faq.md

 ### What is Status?

-„Status is an open source messaging platform and mobile interface to interact with decentralized applications that run on the Ethereum Network.” (quoted from [Whitepaper](https://status.im/whitepaper.pdf))
+Status is an open source messaging platform and mobile interface to interact with decentralized applications that run on the Ethereum Network.

-### What does Status want to solve?
+### Which Problem does Status want to solve?

-Status wants to solve the problem that we (the users) have different identities all over the internet.
-It criticized that we have spreaded to many personal information all over various platforms.
-Status wants to create a digital hub where we can use various services based on the Ethereum Network.
+In legacy social networks all parties (owner, advertiser, and user) operate with vastly different goals mind and their model fails to provide means by which their incentives can coexist and be aligned.

-### How does Status wants to solve this problem?
+### How does Status want to solve this?

-Status is an Ethereum based platform.
-You can say that Status is a digital hub for apps based on the Ethereum blockchain.
+By flattening the existing roles in social networks users posses a real stake in the network they participate in.
+Incentives of all parties are aligned and naturally promote behaviours that benefit all participants.

 ### Why a Messenger?